semgrep/semgrep-network-broker/README.md

 ```

 Requirements:
-- internet access to `wireguard.semgrep.dev` on UDP port 51280
+- internet access to `wireguard.TENANT.semgrep.dev` on UDP port 51820 (replace TENANT with your tenant name)